Guest researcher at UiB

 If you are an International PhD student arriving with financing from your home country, please follow the steps and information at International PhD students with external financing | Student Pages | UiB

-Are you receiving salary from an organisation in Norway, you must apply for a Norwegian tax card.
+If you're you receiving salary or any payments from UiB or other Norwegian organisation, you must apply for a Norwegian tax deduction card.

 All guests must have insurance to cover health expenses.
-We also recommend everyone to have a travel insurance.
+In addition, we highly recommend to have a travel insurance.

 Mandatory tubercolosis test for those coming from a country with high risk